alfreimaz/mainwebsite/content/posts/articles/quantumLing.md

 ## Quantum strategy

-What if ambiguous words were akin to superimposed quantum states?
+What if ambiguous words were akin to superimposed quantum states&nbsp;?
 This is the main idea behind Wang et al.[Wang, 2021:3], in continuation to [Piedeleu], and, indeed, if one could view standard unambiguous words as pure states, one might be able to create some understanding of lexical ambiguity from there.
 Namely, homonyms would be perceived as a superimposition of said pure states[^3], one that could easily collapse under measurement.
-But what measurement?
-Well, reading, or hearing, or even more generally: interacting with the word.
+But what measurement&nbsp;?
+Well, reading, or hearing, or even more generally&nbsp;: interacting with the word.
 Engaging with an ambiguous word causes a collapse of its meaning.
 Indeed, it does not seem possible for an agent to hold all the possible meanings of a word true at once.
 Instead, we select one, based on the context.
 If I say I saw a cat on the street, you would more likely than not imagine the animal.
 If I say I saw a cat in a jazz club, that reading might not be your preferred one[^4].
-This apparent "contextuality\" of language the authors sum up in the following way: "given that a certain interpretation of a word is selected within a certain context, can we use this information to deduce how the same word may be interpreted in a different context (e.g. in different phrases) in the corpus?
+This apparent "contextuality\" of language the authors sum up in the following way&nbsp;: "given that a certain interpretation of a word is selected within a certain context, can we use this information to deduce how the same word may be interpreted in a different context (e.g. in different phrases) in the corpus&nbsp;?
 Our intuition is that this is not the case\"[Wang, 2021:3].
 This context dependency is the reason why one of the goals of the method we are about to present is to show its quantum contextuality.
 However, note that both notions